MKTG 4020 CONSUMER BEHAVIOR SYLLABUS

 What’s this course about?

 What do products and services mean to consumers?
 How do consumers decide what to buy?
 What are the effects of the internal (self) and external (society) environments on purchases?
-This course examines these and other fundamental marketing concerns by blending contemporary theory and research with application to the marketplace.
-In particular, this course overlays how technology pervades buying behaviors and how consumption can be societally transformative.
+This course examines these and other fundamental marketing concerns while emphasizing Transformative Consumer Research (TCR): how consumption can improve individual and societal well-being.
+Through academic theory, case studies, and real-world applications, you’ll analyze consumer behavior from multiple perspectives, including the effects of technology, culture, and behavioral interventions.

 What should you be able to know after successfully completing this course?